These frequently asked questions are focused on our Sri Lanka Escapes as these are the only ones available to book at the moment.

 do i need to bring my own equipment?

-We supply all other equipment - hardboard, paddle, leash, QR waist belt, helmet and pfd.
+Bring along a small (10-30L) drybag.
+We supply SUPs, paddles and leashes.
 But you are welcome to bring any equipment with you.

 If you’re slightly unsure if it will be suitable, shoot Kev a message to have a chat.